refractionPOINT/lce_doc/docs/index.md

 ![image 'lc-rbac'](./images/lc-logo.png)
 ## Quick Start
 To skip all of the details and get set up with endpoint detection and response capability you can follow our [quick start instructions](lcc_quick_start.md).

+## Core Concepts
+A high-level overview of LimaCharlie's core concepts can be found here: [Core Concepts]()

 # <span style="color:rgba(00, 00, 00, 0)">Overview</span>

 ![image 'lc-rbac'](./images/lc-access.png)